-Project #1 is a sound recording project.
+Project #1 is a group project during the class to review the lesson.

-Project 2 has three main components (a writing assignments/ a presentation/ peer reflections).
+Project #2 has four main components (project plan/doing a project for 5 times/ presentation/peer reflections).
 All these tasks must be handed in by the deadline in-person or via D2L.
 The extension of the deadlines is NOT allowed, unless you have a legitimate reason including a serious accident, illness, and so forth.
 Late submissions will be accepted for only writing assignments and presentations.
 Each late submission will be subject to a 5% deduction per day.
 No submission will be accepted if more than 1 week has past and will result in a grade of zero, unless you have a legitimate reason including a serious accident, illness, and so forth.
 Note: If you need to submit after the due date, please email to your instructor to re-open the submission files since all files will be closed on the due date.